As an affiliate, we earn from qualifying purchases made on our website.

 Both backspin and sidespin have their place on the course, but they can also hurt your game.
 Generally speaking, you’ll want more spin as you get better.
 We’ll get into why that’s the case next.

-How Does Spin Affect A Golf Ball?
+How Spin Impacts A Golf Ball

 The spin of a golf ball will affect the height of your shot and also the shape.
 A golf ball with more spin will typically add height to the shot while a ball with more sidespin can cause a hook or slice.